 Eurovision 2021 will take place in Rotterdam, The Netherlands, where this year’s contest was due to take place.

-Eurovision 2020 was due to take place at the Rotterdam Ahoy stadium – however following the event’s cancellation, the venue is now being used as an emergency coronavirus hospital.
+Eurovision 2020 was due to take place at the Rotterdam Ahoy stadium – however following the event’s cancellation, the venue was used as an emergency coronavirus hospital.